WIAA Division 5 girls basketball: Competitive fire pushes Thompson, Blair-Taylor to state

-Blair-Taylor girls basketball coach Jesse Lien said after practices he’d have free-throw contests with senior guards Abby Thompson and Lindsey Steien.
+Blair-Taylor High School girls basketball coach Jesse Lien said after practices he’d have free-throw contests with senior guards Abby Thompson and Lindsay Steien.

 “You don’t get a point unless you don’t hit the rim on it,” Lien said.
 “The two will sit there and play until they win every single time.
 Most of the time they beat me, anyway.”

 The Wildcats (27-1) cruised to the regional title, beating Wonewoc-Center by 50 on Feb.
-24 before winning against Royall on Feb.
-25 by 32.
+24 before winning against Royall by 32 the next day.

-The sectional round is where competition started to get tense, with a 57-55 win over second-seed Hillsboro in the sectional semifinals on March 2 before beating top-seed Belmont 62-57 last Saturday.
+The sectional round is where competition started to get tense, with a 57-55 win over second-seeded Hillsboro in the sectional semifinals on March 2 before beating top-seeded Belmont 62-57 last Saturday.
 Competition is what Thompson said the team has thrived on throughout their history.

 People are also reading…